Kim Jong Un’s support for Russia sparks warnings from the West

 “Russia is scraping the bottom of the barrel looking for help because it’s having trouble sustaining its military,” he said.
 “Russia is now overtly engaging with a country that the UN has sanctioned.
 And that’s very problematic for Russia’s global position.”

-During the meeting, which lasted more than four hours at Russia’s spaceport in the Far East, Putin showed Kim around Russia’s most advanced space rocket launch site in the region, and discussed the possibility of sending a North Korean cosmonaut into space.
+During the meeting, which lasted more than four hours at Russia’s Vostochny Cosmodrome, Putin showed Kim around the advanced space rocket launch site, and discussed the possibility of sending a North Korean cosmonaut into space.

-Kim, who arrived by train from North Korea, asked detailed questions about rockets as the two leaders toured the Vostochny Cosmodrome.
+Kim, who arrived by train from North Korea, asked detailed questions about rockets as the two leaders toured the site in Russia’s east.

 When asked by Russian media, who were given significant access at the summit, if Russia would help Kim build satellites, Putin said, “That’s why we came here.”

-Across the Atlantic, the United Kingdom also urged North Korea to end arms talks with Russia and said Kim’s visit showed how isolated Moscow has become on the world stage.
+Across the Atlantic, the United Kingdom also urged North Korea to end arms talks with Russia and said Kim’s visit showed how isolated Moscow had become on the world stage.

-“We urge the DPRK to cease its arms negotiations with Russia and to abide by public commitments Pyongyang has made not to sell arms to Russia,” Prime Minister Rishi Sunak’s spokesperson told reporters.
+“We urge the DPRK to cease its arms negotiations with Russia and to abide by public commitments Pyongyang has made not to sell arms to Russia,” Prime Minister Rishi Sunak’s spokesperson told reporters, referring to North Korea by its official name.

 “This visit serves to highlight Russia’s isolation on the global stage, and as the world unites against Putin’s illegal invasion of Ukraine and he has been forced to turn to regimes such as North Korea.”